grandwazir/bukkit-utilities-core/README.md

 - ColourFormatter for replacing colour names with colour codes.
 - TimeFormatter for converting long to human readable time and back again.
 - Basic metrics implementation.
-- Automatic update checking based on referring the maven repository.
+- Automatic update checking based on referring to a Maven repository.

 ## License